 Prior to investment, the Investment Manager screens all potential investments to confirm they meet the Fund's criteria and to confirm the portfolio remains in compliance with its policies.
-For sustainable investments, this includes PAIs and good governance assessment to ensure this portion of the portfolio does not cause significant harm to any environmental or social sustainable investment objective as described under the section "B. No sustainable investment objective".
 In addition, the Investment Manager ensures that the Fund does not invest in the Fund exclusion list.